ximenaSilvaa/ximenaSilvaa/README.md

 ## About Me

-I'm a creative and passionate **Computer Science and Technology** student at Tecnológico de Monterrey 🇲🇽, with a special love for **game development, storytelling, and ethical data science**.
+I'm a creative and passionate **Computer Science and Technology** student at Tecnológico de Monterrey 🇲🇽.

-- 🎮 Building **educational games** in Unity with custom mechanics and feedback
+- Building **educational games** in Unity with custom mechanics and feedback
-- 🎨 I’ve been painting for 7 years – art helps me reflect and stay grounded
+- I’ve been painting for 7 years – art helps me reflect and stay grounded
-- 🧠 Interested in **AI for climate action** and transparency in data ethics
+- Interested in **AI** and transparency in data ethics
-- 🌈 I value creativity, balance, and mental health in tech spaces
+- I value creativity, balance, and mental health in tech spaces

 ---